 - The program must not unnecessarily duplicate a program at another public institution of higher education in Louisiana.

-Once the Letter of Intent is filled out and approved by the departmental curricula committee, it should be sent to the department/unit head to forward onto the college curricula committee.
-Upon approval, the dean will review and sign.
-The Office of Academic Affairs (156 Thomas Boyd Hall) will review the proposal and contact the program representative should anything need to be clarified.
+Once the Letter of Intent is filled out, it should be sent to the dean of the college.
+Upon dean's approval, it will be forwarded to the Office of Academic Affairs (156 Thomas Boyd Hall).
+OAA will review the proposal and contact the school/departmental program representative should anything need to be clarified.

 If the Letter of Intent is signed by the Executive Vice President and Provost, it will be forwarded on to the President’s Office.
 The Board of Supervisors will circulate the Letter of Intent to the LSU Council of Chief Academic Officers

 Once approved by the BOS, it will then go to the Board of Regents for final approval.
 Before it is placed on the BOR agenda, the Regents will circulate the Letter of Intent to the Statewide Council of Chief Academic Officers for review.